-The amount of stomach left behind is calibrated with a sizing tube, to ensure an evenly sized channel for food.
-Similar to other restrictive procedures, limiting the amount of food intake leads to an earlier feeling of satiety at mealtime.
+The amount of stomach left behind is calibrated with a sizing tube, to ensure an evenly sized channel for food passage.
+Similar to other digestive restrictive procedures, the gastric sleeve limits the amount of food intake and leads to an earlier feeling of satiety at mealtime.

 Additionally, the portion of stomach that is removed contains many of the cells in the gastric part of the body that produce a hormone called ghrelin, which is associated with the sensation of hunger.
 The removal of these cells through removing the stomach can limit the sensation of “feeling hungry” in the patient.

 It is not clear how much effect a decrease in ghrelin levels has on postoperative weight loss, but some patients do report feeling less hungry after a gastric sleeve procedure.
 (This is also true of other weight loss procedures)